Great Lakes Water Analysis Tool

 Water funding policy is filled with technical terminology, formulas, and exceptions that even experts struggle to interpret.

-My goal was to build a tool that policy professionals could rely on—while remaining approachable to everyday residents who may wonder why their own community lacks safe water and feel encouraged to get involved in community advocacy.
+My goal was to build a tool that policy professionals could use while remaining approachable to everyday residents.

 Working closely with subject matter experts, I: